All Episodes

 That's not the way you deal with it.

-The way you do you go over where they are and you wipe them out so they can't get to the ports, the airports or whatever.
+The way you do, you go over where they are and you wipe them out so they can't get to the ports, the airports or whatever.

-And when you go try do that, well, then you can't do that because Iraq is a mistake.
+And when you go try to do that, well, then you can't do that because Iraq is a mistake.

 You get Nancy Pelosi out there muttering a bunch of absurdities.

-Uh thank goodness we have a president who's not listening.
+Thank goodness we have a president who's not listening.

-You're next on the EIB network.
+Mary Jo in St. Mary's, Ohio, you're next on the EIB network.

 Hello.